-Many first-time visitors to New York City spend the bulk of their time in Manhattan and Brooklyn, but there are three other incredible boroughs here just waiting to be explored!
-Long Island, for example, enjoys an ocean setting and is a wonderful place to visit for beaches, lighthouses, museums, and parks.
+Many first-time visitors to New York City spend the bulk of their time in Manhattan and Brooklyn, but you don’t want to miss out on nearby Long Island!
+For example, visitors to Long Island enjoy an ocean setting, and it’s a wonderful place to visit for beaches, lighthouses, museums, and parks.
 This is also an area filled with historic mansions, wide-open spaces, and quaint waterfront villages.
 To help you narrow down your sightseeing options, here are some of the top things to see and do on Long Island.

 YOU'RE ALL SET!